SammyLundqvist/Dining-Philosophers-Problem/README.md

 The cout is handled threadsafe.
 A random number generator class can generate what ever type of number using template methods.

 The project was created using Visual Studio 2015.

+The project is based on Arbitrator solution with a waiter (monitor) system.
+This works but also reduces the effectivness of parallelism.